-- Appendix K to this SPD sets out the strategic infrastructure and other mitigation measures and the anticipated indicative cost of each item.
+- 6.4 Appendix K to this SPD sets out the strategic infrastructure and other mitigation measures and the anticipated indicative cost of each item.
 This is based on the Local Plan IDP with some clarification and updated costs provided.
-Costs may be further updated and refined as the detail of infrastructure proposals is confirmed. - 6.5 The indicative phasing of the development parcels is contained within the map in Figure 3. - 6.6 The delivery of infrastructure and phasing of the allocation will be governed by the principle that infrastructure should be provided in line with the appropriate phases set out in the IDP and on the map in Figure 3 in order to mitigate the impacts of development.
-Detailed phased delivery for all infrastructure is also set out in Appendix L.
+Costs may be further updated and refined as the detail of infrastructure proposals is confirmed. - 6.5 The delivery of infrastructure and phasing of the allocation will be governed by the principle that infrastructure should be provided in line with the appropriate phases set out in the IDP in order to mitigate the impacts of development.